annelledejager/blog/README.md

 # blog
-A jekyll website for my simple bog
+A jekyll website for my simple blog: a collection of thoughts and experiences